 - A scientific review of studies performed on Antabuse concluded that the most significant reduction of relapse rates occurred for shorter duration studies, or those lasting less than 12 months (source)

 - A 6-week study consisting of 605 US veterans found that Antabuse reduced drinking days compared to placebo, but that there was a very high rate of noncompliance (source)

 Not surprisingly, Antabuse does tend to reduce relapse rates, but only over the course of short periods and/or in the presence of forced compliance.
-Because this medication is ineffective for longer durations without forced compliance, I have omitted this medication from the Top 5 list above.
+This medication is ineffective for longer durations without forced compliance.

 You can read more about Antabuse in this article on the Antabuse-alcohol reaction.